nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### GRAD -- TDDFT gradients

-Analytical TDDFT gradients can be calculated by specifying a grad block within the main TDDFT block
+Analytical TDDFT gradients can be calculated by specifying a `grad` block within the main `TDDFT` block

 For example, the following will perform a TDDFT optimization on the first singlet excited state (S1).
 Note that the civecs keyword must be specified.
 To perform a single TDDFT gradient, replace the optimize keyword with gradient in the task line.
 A complete TDDFT optimization input example is given the Sample Inputs section.
-A TDDFT gradients calculation allows one to calculate the excited state density of a specific excited state.
-This is written to a file with the dmat suffix.
+A TDDFT gradients calculation can be used to calculate the density of a specific excited state.
+The excited stated density is written to a file with the dmat suffix.

 ```
 tddft
  nroots 2
  algorithm 1
  notriplet
  target 1
  targetsym a
  civecs
  grad
    root 1
  end
 end
 task tddft optimize
 ```

 At the moment the following exchange-correlation functionals are supported with TDDFT gradients
 ```
 LDA, BP86, PBE, BLYP, B3LYP, PBE0, BHLYP, CAM-B3LYP, LC-PBE, LC-PBE0, BNL, LC-wPBE, LC-wPBEh, LC-BLYP
 ```
 ### CDSpectrum -- optical rotation calculations